 The Company and one subsidiary of the Company have been identified as "high and new technology enterprises" and were entitled to a preferential income tax at a rate of 15% for the years ended 31 December 2013, 2014 and 2015 in accordance with the PRC Corporate Income Tax Law.
-Another subsidiary of the Company have been also newly identified as "high and new technology enterprises" in 2014 and was entitled to a preferential income tax at a rate of 15% for the years ended 31 December 2014.
-Company have been also newly identified as "high and new technology enterprises" in 2014 and was entitled to a preferential income tax at a rate of 15% for the years ended 31 December 2014, 2015 and 2016.
+Another subsidiary of the Company have been also newly identified as "high and new technology enterprises" in 2014 and was entitled to a preferential income tax at a rate of 15% for the years ended 31 December 2014, 2015 and 2016.
 Other entities within the Group in Mainland China were subject to corporate income tax at a statutory rate of 25%.